Homemade Chicken Noodle Soup with Egg Noodles

 • Pat chicken dry with paper towels; sprinkle with salt and pepper.
 Let stand while you prep the vegetables.

-• Add chicken back to the pot.
-Add chicken stock, bouillon and all seasonings.
-Cover the soup to bring to a simmer, then displace the lid so it’s partially covering the pot, with about a one-inch opening.
-Simmer the soup for approximately 20 minutes, stirring occasionally, or until chicken is tender enough to shred.
+• Add the chicken back to the pot.
+Add the chicken broth, bouillon, and the spices.
+Cover the soup to bring to a simmer, then displace the lid so itโ€™s partially covering the pot, with about a one-inch opening.
+Simmer the soup for approximately 20 minutes, stirring occasionally, or until the chicken is tender enough to shred.

 Notes